 Do you want a rewarding and stimulating job where no two days are the same?
 Or would you like to see personal development in people and make a difference to their lives?
 If so, then you should definitely consider teaching or classroom support as a career.

-There's no doubting though that teaching can also be an exhausting vocation at times.
-But, even if your students don’t seem to want to learn, you can be rest assured that your enthusiasm for a subject can sow seeds which can grow right through life!
+There’s no doubt that teaching can be an exhausting vocation at times.
+But, even if your students don’t seem to want to learn, you can rest assured that your enthusiasm for a subject can sow the seeds which can grow throughout a student’s life!

-In 2019 there were 52,247 teachers in Scotland, an increase of 288 from the previous year.
+The latest figures from 2020 report that there were 52,672 school teachers in Scotland (excluding early learning and child care centre teachers), compared to 51,449 in the previous year.
 Around 95% of Scottish schools are state schools, run by the 32 Scottish local authorities.